2016 is potentially the end of the road for the Wii U.

 — Dr. Serkan Toto (@serkantoto) March 22, 2016

 As for the Wii U, 2016 is only its fourth year on the market.
 Microsoft’s original Xbox and Sega’s Dreamcast are the only other major console release to have such stunted runs.
 Like with those systems, Nintendo never established the Wii U as a viable platform for the mass market.
-The company set it apart with its odd tablet-like controller, but that and everything else about it felt a step behind products from Apple, Microsoft, and Sony.
+The company set it apart with its odd tablet-like controller, but that and everything else about it were a step behind products from Apple, Microsoft, and Sony.

 The Wii U does have some standout hits.
 Super Mario 3D World is one of the best platforming games ever.
 Splatoon is an exciting, hip new shooter that shows Nintendo now understands online multiplayer.
 Mario Kart 8 is probably the best entry in that series.
 Bayonetta 2 is one of the finest action games ever made.
 And Super Mario Maker is an incredible experience that won GamesBeat’s Game of the Year awards in 2015.